software-assignments-spring2021/spring-2019-Laika/GUI.md

 ### Marketplace
 This page is built for charities to use the Laikoins they have been donated.
 By using an e-commerce within our Laikoin ecosystem, we can track the usage of the donations in detail, and the donors can verify what the Charities are using their donations for.
 ![marketPlace](images/marketPlace.png)

+### Charities
+A donor can navigate the charities page to find a charity they like and make a donation to them.